azer/boxcars-archived/README.md

-handy web server with easy static serving and reverse proxy configuration.
+easy to configure web server with easy static serving and reverse proxying.

 ## Install